Mineralogy Certification Course

 Formula: Ca2(Mg4(Al,Fe))[Si7AlO22](OH)2.

 Hornblende is a term used to refer to all Ca-amphiboles.
-You can find a complete list of Ca-amphiboles in the table above.
-Ca-amphiboles share similar properties, making it impossible to distinguish between them without conducting a chemical analysis.
-So, we will be describing the features of the common Ca-amphibole magnesio-hornblende.
+Ca-amphiboles share similar properties, making it impossible to distinguish them without a chemical analysis.
+The table below describes the features of magnesio-hornblende, a common Ca-amphibole mineral.

 Mineral property | Magnesio-hornblende characteristics |